AnyBlok/anyblok-book/en/01_discovery/04_versus_others.md

 You may wonder why using [AnyBlok][AnyBlok] over other existing solutions.
-We don't really like to compare because we wouldn't probably compete with others but in some conditions it can helps to understand and make a choice.
+We don't really like to compare because we wouldn't probably compete with others but in some conditions it can help to understand and make a choice.

 > **Disclaimer**: this part is how we understand other tools at the time we
 > are writing this book.
-World is moving, feel free to open a Pull Request
+The world is moving, feel free to open a Pull Request
 > and change the content of this book if we are wrong.

 ### Odoo